dlemmermann/JPackageScriptFX/README.md

 variables are used:

 * JAVA_HOME - the location of the JDK matching the Java version
-* JPACKAGE_HOME - the location of the jpackage early access distribution
 * JAVA_VERSION - defines the runtime environment that the final application is targeting
 * PROJECT_VERSION - the version of the project as defined in the pom.xml file (e.g. 1.0-SNAPSHOT)
 * APP_VERSION - the version for the executable (careful: do not re-use project version.
 The supported Windows version